mjarkk/docker-lemp-config/README.md

 ## BUGS
 - This docker config will not work on windows
-- PHP scripts do sometimes not have the write to exsecute, create, remove. **Fix**: `chmod 777 html -R`
+- PHP scripts does sometimes not have the write to exsecute, create, remove. **Fix**: `chmod 777 html -R`